 With that said: the film’s final shot is gold and a reminder of Faison’s talent for deadpan deliveries.

-From Letterboxd: A man on the verge of a promotion takes a mysterious hallucinogenic drug that begins to tear down his reality and expose his life for what it really is.
+Letterboxd summary: A man on the verge of a promotion takes a mysterious hallucinogenic drug that begins to tear down his reality and expose his life for what it really is.

 Ratings from around the web